KanonZVE/KanonZVE/README.md

 I am a Technical Engineer in Computer Science with 10 years of experience, I want to be a full time developer so at the moment I am practicing every day Swift, Python and C#.

-I have already worked in some positions related to software development, but it has never been my main activity, so with this motive I am learning and working to improve my skills.
-At the moment I'm working on some personal projects and my intention is to dedicate some time and other open source projects to practice.

-My native language is Spanish, but I am a B1 English student and every day I dedicate some minutes to do my best to learn more.

-My main goal is work as a full time developer, and keep working to be the best software developer as can be.

-##Hello my name is Joan Sanchez

-I am a Technical Engineer in Computer Science with 10 years of experience, I want to be a full time developer so at the moment I am practicing every day Swift, Python and C#.

-I have already worked in some positions related to software development, but it has never been my main activity, so with this motive I am learning and working to improve my skills.
-At the moment I'm working on some personal projects and my intention is to dedicate some time and other open source projects to practice.
+I have already worked in some positions related to software development, but it has never been my main activity, so for this motive I am learning and working to improve my skills.
+At the moment I'm working on some personal projects and my intention is to dedicate some time to other open source projects to practice.

 My native language is Spanish, but I am a B1 English student and every day I dedicate some minutes to do my best to learn more.

 My main goal is work as a full time developer, and keep working to be the best software developer as can be.

 ## Roadmap

 - Making my first IOS App (app to calculate food portions with a standard recipe)